Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Recurrent/Gated/README.md

 Among the variants, one can choose to use the cell state $s_i^{(t)}$ as an extra input (with its weight) into the three gates of the $i$-th unit.
 This would require three additional parameters.

 LSTM networks have been shown to learn long-term dependencies more easily than the simple recurrent architecture.
-The LSTM has been found extremely successful in many applications.
+The LSTM has been found extremely successful in many applications.[^deeplearning]

 ## Gated recurrent units
 [Wikipedia](https://en.wikipedia.org/wiki/Gated_recurrent_unit)